Graduate Assistantship Program

 • Make satisfactory progress toward your degree during the assistantship

-• Take an average of 6 credits per quarter to complete the program in two years, but more or less can be taken depending on the student’s progress through the program
+• Take an average of 6 credits per term to complete your program in two or three years (per the recommendation duration of your degree program), but more or less can be taken depending on the student’s progress through the program

-• Apply by January 5 for a graduate assistantship as part of your graduate admissions application
+• Apply for a graduate assistantship as per the instructions below

 Terms of Employment

-• Most annual contracts run from mid-August to mid-June
+• Most annual contracts run from mid to late-August to mid-June

-• Intention is for the student to remain in the position for two academic years
+• Intention is for the student to remain in the position for two academic years.
+A student can remain in the position per the decision of the position supervisor if they are enrolled in a three-year program.

-• Admission into the graduate program does not guarantee an assistantship
+• Admission into a graduate program does not guarantee an assistantship

 Graduate Assistant Timeline